abiryusuf/burger/README.md

 #### Directory structure

-All the recommended files and directories from the steps above should look like the following structure:
+All the recommended files and directories from the steps above following structure:

 ```
-.

 ├── config
 │   ├── connection.js
 │   └── orm.js